Hodge ideals of free divisors: Description of the Hodge filtration

 \end{proof} Our main purpose is to describe the Hodge filtration on $\cO_X(*D)$.
 This description will be obtained as a consequence of Proposition \ref{prop:HodgeInclusionNh} and Corollary \ref{cor:PreciseDescrHFilt}.
-Before stating and proving it, let us recall that the graph embedding module $\cN(h)$ can be alternatively described as $\cM(h)[\partial_t]$, where the left action by $\cD_{\dC_t\times X}$ on $\cM(h)[\partial_t]$ is given by where $a\in \cO_X$.
+Recall that the graph embedding module $\cN(h)$ can be alternatively described as $\cM(h)[\partial_t]$, where the left action by $\cD_{\dC_t\times X}$ on $\cM(h)[\partial_t]$ is given by Formula \eqref{eq:LeftActionGraph}.

-With these preparations at hand, we can formulate the result as follows. \begin{theorem} Consider a strongly Koszul free divisor $D\subset X$.
-Then we have the following inclusion of coherent $\cO_X$-modules (which holds globally on $X$ and does not suppose that $D$ is given by a global equation)
+We then have the following result. \begin{theorem} Consider a strongly Koszul free divisor $D\subset X$.
+Then we have the following inclusion of coherent $\cO_X$-modules (which holds globally on $X$ and does not require that $D$ is given by a global equation)

 where $F^H_\bullet \cO_X(*D)$ is the filtration such that the filtered $\cD_X$-module $(\cO_X(*D),F^H_\bullet)$ underlies the mixed Hodge module $j_* \dQ^H_U[n]$.